vk-cs/docs-public/docs/en/main/base/s3/storage-connecting/s3-cli/s3-cli.md

 When using the AWS CLI to work with Object Storage, there are a few things to keep in mind:

-- The AWS CLI treats VK Cloud S3 as a hierarchical file system and object keys are in the form of a file path.
+- The AWS CLI treats Cloud Storage as a hierarchical file system and object keys are in the form of a file path.
-- When running the aws command to work with VK Cloud S3, the `--endpoint-url` parameter is required because the client is configured by default to work with Amazon servers.
+- When running the aws command to work with Cloud Storage, the `--endpoint-url` parameter is required because the client is configured by default to work with Amazon servers.
 - Bucket creation should be done using the appropriate `--endpoint-url` - [http://hb.vkcs.cloud](http://hb.vkcs.cloud).
 - Any operations cannot be performed using the CLI with the Backup bucket class.
 - When using the storage classes `--storage-class`, the `STANDARD` values for Hotbox and `STANDARD_IA` for Icebox apply.